Family Therapy & Counselling

-It’s a safe haven to discuss and solve persistent relationship issues and to foster the family’s strengths, helping to improve relationships and navigate difficult times with understanding and support.
+Psychologists and counsellors in attendance at Brisbane Counselling Centre create a safe and supportive environment to discuss and solve persistent relationship issues, as well as fostering the family’s strengths, helping to improve relationships and navigate difficult times with care and understanding.

 What is the purpose of family therapy?

 Family therapy or counselling can be used to assist with a wide range of behaviours and complex family dynamics, but at its core exists to help family members resolve conflict and improve their communication and functionality.
+Family members can learn how to express their thoughts, feelings and needs more effectively, resulting in less hurt and damage to each other.
 How long your family comes to therapy depends on what issues you are dealing with.
 A treatment plan is established to assess needs, deliver skills, strategies and other resources, and mediate the resolution of issues in a safe and caring environment.

 When is family therapy necessary?

 The reason your family may decide to begin counselling is highly individualised.
-Family counselling can be used proactively or reactively, it depends on what circumstances you are facing.
+Family counselling can be used proactively or reactively, depending on what circumstances you are facing.

 Some of the issues we can help you with include: